TikTok: Privacy and security concerns

 Privacy concerns have been brought up regarding the app.
 TikTok's privacy policy lists that the app collects usage information, IP addresses, a user's mobile carrier, unique device identifiers, keystroke patterns, and location data, among other data.
 Other information collected includes users inferred interests based on the content they view as well as content created by users.
 TikTok is also able to track information about web users even if they are not users of the TikTok app.
 It collects information such as IP address, online browsing habits and web search history.
 TikTok can share data with its corporate group, including ByteDance.
-The company says that it employs access control and approval process overseen by a U.S.-based team.
+The company says that it employs access control and approval process overseen by a US-based team.
 In June 2021, TikTok updated its privacy policy to include potential collection of biometric data, including "faceprints and voiceprints", for special effects and other purposes.
 The terms said that user authorization would be requested if local law demands such.
 Experts considered them to be "vague" and their implications "problematic" for the United States due to the country's general lack of robust data privacy laws.
 In a November 2022 update to its European privacy policy, TikTok stated that its global corporate group employees from China and other countries could gain remote access to the user information of accounts from Europe based on "demonstrated need".

 A March 2021 study by the Citizen Lab found that TikTok did not collect data beyond the industry norms, what its policy stated, or without additional user permission.
 In May 2023, The Wall Street Journal reported that former employees complained about TikTok tracking users who had viewed LGBT-related content.
 The company said its algorithm tracks interests not identity, and non-LGBT users also view such content.

+In March 2026, media and privacy regulators in Britain demanded for TikTok, along with other platforms to do more to keep children off their services, warning that companies were failing to enforce minimum age rules.
+As part of Britain's Online Safety Act, Ofcom told TikTok to show by 30 April how they would tighten age checks and restrict strangers from connecting with children.